lextm/jekyll-theme-chirpy/_posts/2007-12-22-failed-to-extend-windows-live-writer.md

 BTW, It is sad to see that a plugin installer should be MSI based.
 That prevents me from creating an installer with Inno Setup.

 Why not release this project as an open source project so everyone can play with the code in order to meet all requirements out there?
 Should I wait until certain APIs are posed in later WLW?
-Sorry I won’t wait.
+Sorry I won't wait.
 I would try other ways.